-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2021
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2022

-33. Capital adequacy
+35. Capital adequacy

-The capital ratios are computed in accordance with Bank Negara Malaysia's Capital Adequacy Framework (Capital Components) and Capital Adequacy Framework (Basel II - Risk Weighted Assets) (collectively, the "Framework") of which the latest version was issued on 3 May 2019.
+The capital ratios are computed in accordance with Bank Negara Malaysia's Capital Adequacy Framework (Capital Components) issued on 9 December 2020 and Capital Adequacy Framework (Basel II - Risk Weighted Assets) issued on 3 May 2019.
 The Bank has adopted Standardised Approach for credit risk and market risk and the Basic Indicator Approach for operational risk.
 In line with transitional arrangements under BNM's Capital Adequacy Framework (Capital Components), the minimum regulatory capital adequacy requirement for common equity Tier 1 ("CET1") capital ratio, Tier 1 capital ratio and total capital ratio including the capital conservation buffer are 7.0%, 8.5% and 10.5% on the risk-weighted assets ("RWA") respectively.
 The minimum regulatory capital adequacy requirement remains at 8% for total capital ratio.